Time It Takes to Receive an Estate Tax Closing Letter From the IRS

 Some Helpful Tips

-- If a payment is made when the estate tax return is filed and you receive a notice that additional taxes and/or interest and penalties are due, confirm that the initial payment has been applied against the tax due before making any additional payments.
-In one case we handled, a check had been sent with the estate tax return and the client even had the canceled check in hand for several months, but for reasons unknown the payment was never applied against the taxes due.
+- If a payment is made when the estate tax return is filed, and you receive a notice that additional taxes and/or interest and penalties are due, first confirm that the initial payment has been applied against taxes due, before making any additional payments.

-- And here is one more extremely helpful tip that we can offer since we could not easily find this information on the IRS's website, or anywhere else for that matter: If you need to call the IRS with questions about a Form 706, save time (and your sanity) by calling the IRS estate and gift tax unit directly at 866-699-4083.
+- If you wish to call the IRS with questions about a Form 706, save time by directly calling the IRS estate and gift tax unit at 866-699-4083.